🎯 MCP Feedback Collector

 ## 🎨 Interface Features

-- **Real-time Communication**: WebSocket connection status indication
+- **Real-Time Communication**: WebSocket connection status indicator

 - **Intelligent Submission Confirmation**: Users can choose whether to close the page after submission